Sweden hero image

 • Experience Sami reindeer herding, joik singing, and creation care themes.

-• Snowshoeing, dog sledding, and northern lights serve as powerful donor moments.
+• Snowshoeing, dog sledding, and northern lights create strong donor storytelling moments.

 • Malmö and Lund connect to Danish itineraries via Öresund Bridge, adding cathedral heritage and innovation tours.